 Getting Needed Resources After a Work-Related Traumatic Brain Injury

 The road to recovery after a work-related brain injury can be long and never-ending.
 It may mean that the victim will never be able to go back to the career in which they worked for years, or they may not be able to go back to any kind of work at all.
-A TBI can take a dramatic toll financially, physically, practically and emotionally.
-Years of surgeries, treatments, rehabilitation and physical therapy can be accompanied by logistical or lifestyle disruptions, which further strain the resources of families living in the aftermath of a TBI.
+A traumatic brain injury (TBI) can take a dramatic toll financially, physically, practically and emotionally.
+Years of surgeries, treatments, rehabilitation and physical therapy can be accompanied by logistical or lifestyle disruptions, which further strain the resources of families living in the aftermath of a traumatic brain injury (TBI).